roffio/ugolki/README.md

 ## How to build
 1. Open .sln file in Visual Studio 17+
+1.1 Select the "release" build option
-2. Build
+3. Build
-3. Be happy
+4. Be happy

 ## Contributions
 Please don't